Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 Why, you ask?
 Well, I have no idea why.
 To make learning Korean even harder!
 Don’t worry, I’ll try to explain as best as I can when to use which ones..

-I still remember my initial encounters with Korean numbers – toggling between the two systems felt like a mental gymnastics exercise.
+For instance, I still remember my initial encounters with Korean numbers – toggling between the two systems felt like a mental gymnastics exercise.
 But with time, understanding when and how to use each system became second nature, and it will for you too!

 Sino-Korean numbers